angel-antn/Quiz-Time/readme.md

 questions.
 Try to get the perfect 10!

-Whenever your answer is correct a bunch of people will celebrate whit you through the sounds in game.
+Whenever your answer is correct a bunch of people will celebrate with you through the sounds in game.
 The same way, When you fail they will feel bad with you.

 Don't like use your pc speakers? don't worry.
 Hearing